 In a previous post, I walked you through my decision to have radiation therapy only, without chemotherapy.
 Now I’ve started therapy.
 This post is about what it’s like.
 I hope it will help you make an informed decision about radiation if, God forbid, you get throat cancer.
 Or it can give you insight into the experience of someone in your life who is going through this.

 Radiation therapy means that a machine projects a beam of particles at your tumour.
-The particles damage the DNA in the cells of the tumour, making them less able to reproduce, and killing them.
+The particles damage the DNA in the tumour cells, making them less able to reproduce, and killing them.
 But to hit the tumour, they need to pass through healthy tissue, and they can also hit the healthy tissue on the margins of the tumour.
 Radiation damages healthy tissue, but not as much as tumour cells.
 The particles are photons, so if you think this sounds like getting a severe sunburn, that’s not far off.
-If all goes well, my tumour will be destroyed, and the throat tissue surrounding it will just be badly burned.
+If all goes well, the radiation will destroy my tumour and merely badly burn the throat tissue surrounding it.

 There are other side effects.
 Bones exposed to radiation are weakened.
 Radiating the throat damages your salivary glands, giving you a dry mouth.
 This is unpleasant, but what’s worse is that saliva is essential to tooth decay prevention.
 A dentist who specializes in radiotherapy patients delivered a come-to-Jesus talk.
 I have to give my teeth a special fluoride treatment every day, or I will need horrifying dental surgery.
 Yes, Lord!
 I haven’t missed a treatment yet.

 Proton beam therapy is also used in the US.
 There are data indicating that proton beams are just as effective as photons in terms of throat cancer survival, but protons produce less severe side effects.
 However, proton beam therapy is not available in Canada for my cancer.
 This is because